turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

+NOTE: In real life giving a dumb proxy object a save method is probably *not*
+what you want.
+After everything is working, it would be good to change the
+controller so that it calls the RatingRepository.save, passing it the object.
+Because we're going to need to work against both a proxy and a real object,
+that's going to get messy, so we're introducing this ugly thing first.

 Next, we'll make sure we can edit a rating.
 If all of the products have
 ratings and none of them are editable, drop the database and re-run the
 migrations and the seed script: